mzhao15/data_engineering_basics/virtual_environment.md

     ```
     $ pip install -r spec-file.txt
     ```
-- Activate the virtual environment
+- Activate the virtual environment\
     ```
     $ myenv/Scripts/activate.bat
     ```
-- Deactivate the virtual environment
+- Deactivate the virtual environment\
     ```
     $ deactivate
     ```
-- Delete the virtual environment
+- Delete the virtual environment\
     ```
     $ rmdir myenv /s
     ```
     `/s` removes all the subfolders, too.
-- Export the active environment to a new file
+- Export the active environment to a new file\
     ```
     $ myenv/bin/pip freeze > spec-file.txt
     ```
     `freeze` lists the versions of all packages.
-- Add system packages to the virtual environment.
+- Add system packages to the virtual environment\
     ```
     $ python -m venv myenv --system-site-packages
     ```